 Chemotherapy is the treatment of cancer with anti-cancer (cytotoxic) drugs.
 It aims to kill cancer cells while doing the least possible damage to healthy cells.
-Although the drugs are usually given as tablets or injected into a vein (systemic chemotherapy), in intravesical chemotherapy the drugs are put directly into the bladder using a flexible tube called a catheter, which has been inserted through the urethra.
+Although chemotherapy drugs are usually given as tablets or injected into a vein, in intravesical chemotherapy the drugs are put directly into the bladder using a catheter, which is a thin, flexible tube inserted through the urethra.

 Learn more about: